ciro-stodulski/terraform-api-gateway/README.md

 # terraform-api-gateway mock

-Mock to automate the deployment of the api gateway with:
+Test to automate the deployment of the api gateway with:

 - terraform
 - aws